colorer/Colorer-schemes/README.md

 ###Features of build under Windows###

-Before starting the build scripts, make sure that the PATH environment variable contains the path to the jdk and ant.
+Before starting the build scripts, make sure that the *PATH* environment variable contains the path to the jdk and ant.
 The same must be set the environment variable *JAVA_HOME*.
+For example:

     set PATH=v:\apps\jdk\bin;v:\apps\ant\bin;%PATH%
     set JAVA_HOME=v:\apps\jdk